dLopreiato/Excercise-Log/README.md

 -----

 ### Configuration
-Create a file called "server_variables.php" inside the lib direction and past this in:
+Create a file called "server_variables.php" inside the lib directory and paste this in:

 ```php
 <?php